2024-2025 Course Offerings

 This is the final quarter of the Second-Year Russian course.
 RUSS 20303 focuses on spoken and written contemporary standard Russian, emphasizing communicative practice in authentic cultural contexts, for those who would like to speak Russian or use the language for reading and research.
 Cultural audio-visual materials and use of Russian websites help to reinforce the link between language and culture.
 It also includes review and amplification of grammar, practice in reading, elementary composition, and speaking and comprehension.
 Systematic study of word formation and other strategies are taught to help free students from excessive dependence on the dictionary and develop confidence in reading rather than translating.
 Readings are selected to help provide historical and cultural background.
 Mandatory conversation sessions are held twice a week.
 Students successfully completing RUSS 20303 will achieve intermediate mid proficiency or better in Russian in all modalities.
 Students completing this sequence will be prepared to take 3rd-Year Russian (RUSS 20700) at the University of Chicago in the following fall quarter, 3rd-Year Russian over the summer at another institution, and/or to participate in a study abroad program where Russian is spoken.

-This course, which is intended for third-year students of Russian, covers various aspects of Russian grammar in context and emphasizes the four communicative skills (i.e., reading, writing, listening comprehension, speaking) in a culturally authentic context.
-Excerpts from popular Soviet/Russian films and clips from Russian television news reports are shown and discussed in class.
+This course is intended for third-year students of Russian and covers various aspects of Russian grammar in context.
+It emphasizes the four communicative skills (i.e., reading, writing, listening comprehension, speaking) in a culturally authentic context.
 Classes conducted in Russian; some aspects of grammar explained in English.
-Drill practice is held twice a week.
-(REES 20902)
+Grammar sessions are held twice a week.